The University of Winchester

 On completion of the degree you will have the knowledge to be able to educate people about the best ways to eat and drink in order to keep their body fit and healthy.

-This degree is currently applying to be accredited by the British Dietetic Association (BDA) and approved by the Health and Care Professions Council.
+This degree is accredited by the British Dietetic Association (BDA) and approved by the Health and Care Professions Council.
 It leads to eligibility to apply for HCPC registration (you are required to complete 1,000 hours of clinical placement to be eligible) and follows the core curriculum set out by the BDA.
 As a graduate of this programme you can enter the profession of dietetics once registered as a dietitian.

 Entry Requirements / Admissions